The Baldy Bruiser, Southern California.

 Anyone who’s explored the Angeles National Forest – or ridden the LA Observer – knows Los Angeles’s secret… there’s a wealth of fantastic bikepackpacking potential within a stone’s lob of the city itself.
 For those prepared to head a little further afield, public transportation can easily shuttle riders to Bear Bear Lake, from where three or four days of wonderfully remote riding can guide you all the way back to the very heart of the metropolis, via the road less traveled.

 In the interests of keeping this ride within the constraints of a long weekend outing, the route begins in Big Bear Lake, easily reached by train and a public bus shuttle.
-But if you have more time – a solid day, at least – then you can ride all the up into the mountains from lowland San Bernadino, via forest roads.
+But if you have more time – a solid day, at least – then you can ride all the up into the mountains from lowland San Bernadino, on dirt roads.

 Splitting the Baldy Bruiser into two halves is the long climb up to Baldy Notch, which lies just beneath San Antonio Peak (aka Mount Baldy) at over 7000ft in elevation.
 In fact, the notch itself marks the edge of the Mount Baldy Ski Lifts, a small resort local to Los Angeles residents.
 It’s for this reason that you’ll need to consider the right weather window for this route – in the midst of winter, the slopes are covered in groomed snow.
 In fact, given the variety in elevation, there’s a remarkable range of flora throughout the route, from prickly desert yucca to lofty ponderas and colta pines – the latter noted for its remarkably large, coma-inducing cones.